foo123/FILTER.js/api-reference.md

 The filter algebraicaly combines inputs (i.e images or other filter outputs) into an output image using an `algebraicMatrix` that is a (flat) array of rows (each row having `7` items, total=`7N` for `N` images), describing the multiplication factors, bias term, relative offset `x,y` positions and optional input/output channels for each of the images to be algebraicaly combined with the main image (see below).

+The filter can also be used as an `IIR` (infinite impulse response) recursive filter (by mixing with original image).

 In order to use an algebraic filter do the following:

 ````javascript